harui2019/capsule_inner/README.md

-# Mori 🌳 🍛 - Qurry Data Structure Complex
+# Mori 🌳 🍛 - Qurry Data Structure Complex - Inner Source

 - *A side product of Qurry 🍛 - The Measuring Tool for Renyi Entropy, Loschmidt Echo, and Magnetization Squared, The Library of Some Common Cases*